open/close all folders

 - Big "WHY?!": His Catch-Phrase, naturally.

-- Butt-Monkey: Not to his father's extent, but often whenever he fails his schemes it'll end up being this.
-He also suffers through Kel's Flanderization in later seasons ("Fenced In", "The Raffle", and "Clothes Encounters")
+- Butt-Monkey: Not to his father's extent, but often whenever he fails his schemes he'll end up being this.
+He also suffers through Kel's stupidity in later seasons ("Fenced In", "The Raffle", "Surprise Surprise", and "Clothes Encounters").

 - Catch-Phrase: "WHHYY?!" and "Mind your business!"

 - Cloud Cuckoolanders Minder: Towards Kel.
 Though attempting to reason with Kel can be quite stressful for him, mostly in later seasons.